 Roman citizens also used other mediums of exchange, such copper and bronze coins and even land.
 However, the silver Denarius served as Rome’s economic backbone.
 Tracking the Denarius over its 500-year lifespan helps us understand how and why Rome collapsed.

 Riches to Rags

 As the empire reached its zenith in 117 AD, Roman emperors encountered an ever-growing list of expenses without revenue to match.
-Rome’s military-industrial complex perpetually added costs without ever reducing them.
+Rome’s massive military network perpetually added costs without ever reducing them.
 New borders needed protecting; new enemies needed fighting; new trade routes needed building.
 Eventually, the Romans ran out of ways to finance their expenditures, despite having such a large taxable population.

 When a civilization runs out of money, they face three options: